paramdoit1/gen-ai/documents/topics/langchain_concepts.md

 The way runnable is created is not pretty standard for Python, but this | is a pipe operator.
 Prompt | model | StrOutputParser() would mean that Prompt is passed through the model, and the output of that is then passed through StrOutputParser().
 Each segment in the chain transforms the data in some way.

 Want to learn more about interesting use cases and applications that can be built using LangChain?
 Check out our Engineering and Data Application use-cases blog.

+### Index

+An ‘index’ within the context of a chain represents a specific position or stage in the sequence of components.
+It acts as a reference point, indicating where a particular component fits into the overall chain.
+This concept is essential in organizing the flow of data and tasks within the LLMChain.

+Indices in a chain can be equated to milestones on a highway, indicating the progress and direction of the journey.
+They offer clarity on the chain’s structure, guiding the flow of tasks, and ensuring each component is correctly sequenced for optimal functionality.
+Unifying Components and Chains

+Let’s explore a practical scenario where these concepts come together to enable LangChain’s advanced functionality:

+Consider an AI-based customer service chatbot.
+It employs an LLMChain that follows a path:

+User Input -> Intent Recognition -> Prompt Selector -> Language Model -> Output Formatter

+Here, the User Input initiates the interaction.
+The Intent Recognition component analyzes this input to understand the underlying user intent.
+The Prompt Selector then curates a suitable prompt based on this intent, guiding the conversation in the desired direction.

+The Language Model processes this prompt and formulates a raw response, which the Output Formatter finally presents as a comprehensive, human-friendly response to the user.
+In this chain, the index of each component would be its position in the sequence, guiding the flow of data and tasks through the system.

 ## Memory:
 Memory in the context of conversational AI is the process of storing and retrieving data during a conversation.
 This process is typically handled in two ways: